What is Cartilage Restoration?

 The harvested tissue is sent to the laboratory where it is treated enzymatically to isolate the cells which produce cartilage (chondrocytes).
 Once the cells are isolated, they are artificially expanded in the laboratory and sent back to the surgeon.
 This process can take 6-8 weeks.

 Once the surgeon receives the expanded chondrocytes, the second step of the cartilage restoration surgery is scheduled.
-An anaesthesiologist administers general anaesthesia to the patient.
+An anesthesiologist administers general anesthesia to the patient.
 The surgeon sews a special patch or watertight membrane over the damaged cartilage in the joint.

 The surgeon injects the harvested healthy cells of the cartilage into the damaged area, where they adhere to the bone and the existing cartilage to form hyaline-like cartilage.